fmalina/normyjedal/README.md

-# revisions-nom
+# Normy Jedál/Dish Standards

-Slovakian cooking and catering learning materials in Slovak language 🇸🇰 🍲
+Slovak cooking and catering learning materials in Slovak language 🇸🇰 🍲

 This repository contains proprietary text and programs.
 All rights belong to authors.